mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 ## How it works
 ### Python
 #### The classifier
-We start with the actual classifier, [SpamCatcher](https://github.com/mgsosna/spamCatch/tree/main/static/python/spam_catcher.py).
+The core of the app is the actual classifier, a Python class called [SpamCatcher](https://github.com/mgsosna/spamCatch/tree/main/static/python/spam_catcher.py).
+The class has methods for accomplishing a few key tasks:
+* Training a TF-IDF vectorizer
+* Converting strings to TF-IDF vectors
+* Training a random forest classifier on TF-IDF vectors
+* Passing a string to the classifier and returning the probability that a string is spam

 One of the key methods here is `extract_features`, which uses Scikit-learn's `TfIdfVectorizer` to convert an iterable of documents into TF-IDF values.
 (TF-IDF, or term frequency - inverse document frequency, is a way to categorize each term in a document by its frequency of occurrence *within the document*, while reducing the importance of terms frequent *across all documents*).
 If `SpamCatcher` doesn't already have a `tfidf_vectorizer` attribute, it trains one on these documents.

 {% include header-python.html %}
 ```python